RPeterson4/Modified_G_computation/README.md

 # Code to implement the method from the paper entitled "Estimating longitudinal causal effects with participant noncompliance and confounders with unknown densities".

-## Requires the R programming language with packages.
+## Requires the R programming language.

 ## There are three files:
 ### 1) true_causal_mean.Rmd, an RMD file that calculates the true causal mean by Monte Carlo integration.